Sorry, you need to enable JavaScript to visit this website.

 Lung Cancer Complications

-The types and number of lung cancer symptoms are similar at diagnosis for all sexes.16 However, the incidence of some lung cancers varies.
+The types and number of lung cancer symptoms are similar at diagnosis for all sexes.20 However, the incidence of some lung cancers may vary by sex.
 People assigned female at birth tend to have higher rates of adenocarcinoma and lower rates of squamous cell carcinoma than people assigned male at birth.
-This may be due to differences between the groups in smoking habits.17
+This may be due to differences between the groups in smoking habits.21

 Diagnosis and Treatment

 • Screening tests are designed to find illness before symptoms arise.
 People with lung cancer have a better chance of being treated successfully when the cancer is caught in earlier stages.
-However, regular chest X-rays as a screening tool for lung cancer haven't proved to help people live longer.18
+However, regular chest X-rays as a screening tool for lung cancer haven't been proven to help most people live longer and are not recommended.22

-Current lung cancer screening guidelines recommend yearly low-dose computed tomography (CT) scans for people who meet all the following three criteria:19
+Current lung cancer screening guidelines recommend yearly low-dose computed tomography (LDCT) scans for people who meet all the following three criteria:23

-• Have a 20 pack-year or more smoking history (a pack-year is the number of packs of cigarettes smoked per day multiplied by the number of years of smoking)
+• Have a 20 pack-year or more smoking history (a pack-year is the number of packs of cigarettes smoked per day multiplied by the number of years of smoking; for example, a person could have a 20 pack-year history by smoking one pack a day for 20 years or by smoking two packs a day for 10 years)

-• Although some lung cancers are found through screening tests, most are found because the cancer has caused symptoms.
-While screening for cancer, your doctor will perform a physical exam and ask about your history.9
+• Although some lung cancers may be found through screening tests, most are found because the cancer has caused symptoms.
+While evaluating for cancer, your doctor will perform a physical exam and ask about your history.8

 Different imaging tests can help doctors look for cancer, track its spread, and evaluate a treatment’s progress.
-A doctor will decide which tests are most appropriate, but some lung cancer tests include:9
+A doctor will decide which tests are most appropriate.
+Common lung cancer tests include:8

 • CT scan